Harz: Abbeys and churches

 The medieval abbeys of Drübeck, Ilsenburg, Michaelstein, Quedlinburg and Walkenried are found mainly on the edge of the Harz.
 In Hahnenklee there is a wooden stave church, the Gustav Adolf Stave Church which was consecrated in 1908.

 Towers, palaces and castles

 The high elevation of many places in the Harz has been used to advantage to erect transmission or observation towers.
 These include the Carlshaushöhe near Trautenstein, the observation tower on the Großer Knollen or the Josephskreuz.

 In historical times, high ridges and spurs were used as sites for fortified castles (Burgen).
 In the Harz these include Falkenstein Castle, where Eike von Repkow probably drew up the Sachsenspiegel, the most important legal code of the German Middle Ages, Hohnstein Castle near Neustadt/Harz, Lauenburg Castle near Stecklenberg, Plessenburg and Stecklenburg, as well as the ruined castles of Harzburg, Anhalt, Königsburg, Scharzfels.

 In addition to these defensive structures, palatial castles (Schlösser) were also built, such as Herzberg Castle, Blankenburg Castle, Stolberg Castle and Wernigerode Castle.

+Other attractions

+Little Harz is a miniature park in Wernigerode with 60 detailed replicas of selected buildings and attractions of the Harz region on a scale of 1:25.